sergiospagnuolo/fordata/README.md

 * [SQL Pad](http://rickbergfalk.github.io/sqlpad/) - this beauty runs SQL in your browser - by [Rick Bergfalk](http://rickbergfalk.github.io/)
 * [JSON online editor](http://www.jsoneditoronline.org/) - fix your JSON
 * [PostgreSQL](http://www.postgresql.org/) -  open source object-relational database system
+* [Modest Maps](http://modestmaps.com/) - small, extensible, and free library to use interactive maps

 ### Non-CMS solutions
 * [Jekyll](https://jekyllrb.com/) - cool way to publish on the web without fucking trying to kill yourself with other CMS solutions (I am not against CMS, I like them, but boy they are demanding fuckers)